descope/terraform-provider-descope/docs/raw/settings/settings.md

 - Type: `bool`
 - Default: `False`

-// Optional.
-Specify True to enable session inactivity.
+Use `True` to enable session inactivity.
 To read more about session inactivity click [here](https://docs.descope.com/project-settings#session-inactivity).